PostHog/posthog.com/contents/blog/vc-or-bootstrap.md

 * Proven team
 * Good VC market conditions

-I've intentionally not listed "a good network" as, whilst easier for some than others, I believe you can get this done as a byproduct of the above.
+I've intentionally not listed "a good network" as, while easier for some than others, I believe you can get this done as a byproduct of the above.

 None of these are necessary, but the better you do against each of them, the less time you'll have to spend fundraising.
 Ironically, this means you'll have more time to focus on product, which means - the easier time you'll have fundraising.